HannuMoller/contact-app-part-2/README.md

     ng serve --environment=local

 This allows definitions in file _environment.local.ts_ to be used.

-No real backend system is used in this case, so VirtualBox and Microsoft Visual Studio are not needed.
+No real backend system is used in this case (Local Storage is used at client's side to store data), so VirtualBox and Microsoft Visual Studio are not needed.

 ### Database